 Undergraduate Degree Offerings and Concentrations

 In addition to pursuing a major, students may also choose a concentration (like a minor).
 Concentrations may only be pursued concurrently with the degree.
-There are four concentrations available.
-The first three listed are in Liberal Arts and the fourth is interdepartmental:

-- Concentration in Literary Arts and Studies (LAS)
+- Literary Arts and Studies (LAS)

-- Concentration in Nature, Culture, Sustainability Studies (NCSS)
+- Nature, Culture, Sustainability Studies (NCSS)

 The requirements for concentrations must be successfully completed prior to graduation.
 In other words, a student may not earn a degree and then return to complete the concentration.
 Upon graduation, successful completion of a concentration is noted on the student’s official transcript.